 If you've received a summons, offence notice, or notice of conviction, there are many reasons to hire a qualified court agent.
-Perhaps you feel that the ticket is unjustified and wish to fight it, but don't have the time or savvy to prepare for trial.
-Perhaps you wish to seek a penalty reduction based on the circumstances of your case, but prefer not to miss work or brave the court house line-ups.
 Perhaps you were convicted in absence, and wish to have the conviction set aside.
+Perhaps you wish to seek a reduction based on the circumstances of your case, but simply don't have time.
+Perhaps you feel that the ticket is unjustified and wish to fight it, but don't have the savvy to prepare for trial.
 Whatever the case, having someone to guide you through the traffic court process can reduce stress, protect your driving record, and save you time and money.

 In Alberta, a court agent may apply for the right of audience before a Justice of the Peace or Provincial Court Judge.

 In determining whether to grant an agent the right of audience, the courts must consider various factors, including whether or not the defendant has made an informed decision to forego representation by counsel, and whether or not the defendant understands the significance of this decision.

 Provided the right of audience is granted, a court agent is generally permitted to perform certain legal services, such as appearing in court and examining / cross-examining witnesses, on behalf of a defendant.

 If the defendant is an individual, the following limitations apply:

 - The Summary Conviction Court may require a defendant to appear personally.

 - If you have been charged with summary conviction offence/s that, upon conviction, could result in a sentence of more than six months imprisonment per offence, a court agent cannot represent you.

 Different limitations apply if the defendant is a corporation.

 Court agents are NOT lawyers, meaning: